Siteimprove/alfa/README.md

 $ yarn start
 ```

-As new code is pulled from origin, changes to dependencies and code may require you to rerun the installation.
-If only code within Alfa has changed, a full build:
+If new commits pulled from this repository modifies any dependencies, you might have to rerun the installation.
+If only code within Alfa has changed, only a full build is required:

 ```console
 $ yarn prepare